site logo

 Before Sharpsburg

-He was North Carolina state attorney general, 1857-62.
-He joined the 46th Regiment as Captain of Company C on 26 March 1862, but was appointed Lieutenant Colonel when the regiment's field officers were selected at initial organization on 4 April near Raleigh.
+In 1860 he was a 30 year old lawyer in Warrenton, NC and served as North Carolina Attorney General from 1857-62.
+He joined the 46th North Carolina Infantry as Captain of Company C on 26 March 1862, but was appointed Lieutenant Colonel when the regiment's field officers were elected at their initial organization on 4 April near Raleigh.

 On the Campaign